 The more-conventional ionospheric scatter mode is one that is developed commercially to provide communications over some 800-2000km paths, using ionisation irregularities at a height of about 85km, which is in the D-region.
-The frequencies Received signals were weak, but they had the advantage of being there during periods of severe disruption on the HF bands.
-The systems that were set up have fallen from favour nowadays and satellite transponders are commonly used instead for much of the traffic.
-Any amateur involvement would have to be limited to the 50MHz band, but the high power involved suggests that this is now one for the history books.
+The frequencies used were between 30 and 60MHz but, at the top of the range especially, very high powers were necessary.

 Meteoric ionisation is caused by the heating to incandescence by friction of small solid particles entering the Earth's atmosphere.
 This results in the production of a long pencil of ionisation extending over a length of 15km or more, chiefly in the height range 80 to 120km.
 It expands by diffusion and rapidly distorts due to vertical wind shears.
 Most trails detected by radio are effective for less than one second, but several last for longer periods, occasionally up to a minute and very occasionally for longer.
 There is a diurnal variation in activity, most trails occurring between midnight and dawn when the Earth sweeps up the particles whose motion opposes it.
 There is a minimum around 1800 local time, when only meteors overtaking the Earth are observed.
 The smaller sporadic meteors, most of them about the size of sand grains, are present throughout the year, but the larger shower meteors have definite orbits and predictable dates.
-Fig 12.19 shows the daily and seasonal variation in meteor activity, based on a 24h continuous watch.
+Fig 12.22 shows the daily and seasonal variation in meteor activity, based on a 24h continuous watch.
 Intermittent communication is possible using meteoric ionisation between stations whose antennas have been prealigned to the optimum headings of 5 to 10 degrees to one side of the great-circle path between them.
 Small bursts of signal, referred to as pings, can be received by meteor scatter from distant broadcast (or other) stations situated 1000-1200km away.